EFFECTIVE DATE OF CURRENT POLICY: 9/9/2019

-You have the right to access, transport, update, correct and erase your personal data, as well as the right to object to or restrict its processing, transform it into anonymous form, or withdraw from any consent-based uses.
-These rights may be exercised by emailing [INSERT].
+You have the right to access, transport, update, correct and delete your personal data, as well as the right to object to or restrict its processing, transform it into anonymous form, or opt-out of the “sale” of your personal information as defined under the California Consumer Privacy Act (CCPA).
+Minors (up to 16 years old) and their parents or guardians (for minors 13 and under) have the right to opt-in before their personal information may be “sold” under the CCPA.
+These rights may be exercised by emailing email@example.com.
 You also have a right to complain to your local data protection authorities if you believe your privacy rights related to your personal information have not been properly observed.

 Additionally, California’s “Shine the Light” Law (CA Civil Code § 1798.83) allows California residents to request certain information regarding our disclosures, if any, of your personally identifiable information to third parties for their own direct marketing purposes in the prior calendar year.
 To make such a request, please email firstname.lastname@example.org with “Request for California Privacy” in the letter subject line.
 When contacting us regarding your rights, you must include sufficient detail for us to locate your file; at a minimum, your name, email and postal address.